Tirow and Håfa adai!

 • Saipan’s recovery from bleaching in 2013, 2014, and 2017 has been further hampered by ongoing outbreaks of crown-of-thorns starfish (COTS), with densities reaching 48 times higher than the average recorded over the past twenty years.
 [15]

-• A high percentage of visitors to the Marianas are not english-speakers, which increases the difficulty of teaching reef-safe behaviors.
+• Because tourists come from all over the world to the Marianas, it can be challenging to communicate reef-safe behaviors due to language barriers.
 As a result, stepping on and vandalizing corals, feeding wild fish, harassing reef species that provide essential ecosystem services, and using non-reef-safe sunblock have contributed to reef degradation.

 Coral reefs in the Marianas are still recovering from past mass bleaching events, notably those in 2013, 2014, 2016, and 2017.
 During these bleaching events, Guam lost over ⅓ of its coral cover [16] and Saipan lost over ⅔ of its coral cover in shallow reef sites.
 [17]